-Children and young people with medical conditions will often be best placed to provide information about how their condition affects them.
-Our children and young people will be involved as far as possible in discussions about their medical support needs and contribute as much as possible to the development of their IHCPs.
+Children with medical conditions will often be best placed to provide information about how their condition affects them.
+Where appropriate, our children will be involved as far as possible in discussions about their medical support needs and contribute as much as possible to the development of their IHCPs.
 They are also expected to comply with their IHCPs.